Theatre & Film Acting Camp

 Monday – Friday, June 15 – 19, 2020

 View the daily schedule.

-The camp is $400 per person, and includes food, lodging, and all expenses.
+The camp is $400-$450 per person (depending on Early or Standard Registration), and includes food, lodging, and all expenses.

 What You Can Expect:

 - Experience beginning acting training that focuses on truthful acting for stage and camera.